weblancaster/python-studies/README.md

 ### Day 24
 Finished testing solshal and solshal-scrapper, added solshal-scrapper to docker and released the image on DockerHub.
 Started working on solshal main docker compose file to accommodate solshal-scrapper service

+### Day 25
+Update the docker-compose file to accommodate the changes and decided the improve and update the entire docker infra and images dependencies.
+Rewriting the scrapper in python made the docker infra much simpler because the node scrapper had some dependencies on native modules

+### Day 26
+Went through some problems updating to latest MongoDB and connecting/linking solshal service to solshal-scrapper service.
+Pushed a minor change to the scrapper service https://github.com/Solshal/solshal-scrapper/pull/1

+### Day 27
+Went back to try fixing the linking between solshal and solshal-scrapper when running with docker-compose, still haven't figure it out.

+### Day 28
+Started looking at writing solsha-digest service in python, more especifically cron jobs in python.

+### Day 29
+Unit tests in python using pytest, at first I just want to run a simple test